 What Are RECs and Why We Need Them

-When electricity generated by renewable sources, such as solar and wind, is put onto our regional electricity grid, it becomes mixed in with and indistinguishable from the other electricity on the grid.
+When electricity generated by renewable sources, such as solar and wind, is put onto our regional electricity grid, it becomes mixed in with, and indistinguishable from, other electricity on the grid.
 It is not possible to physically separate out renewable electricity from the grid mix for your individual consumption.

 As a result, a tracking system, called Renewable Energy Certificates (RECs), has been created to enable the purchase and use of renewable electricity.
 For every one megawatt-hour of renewable electricity generated, one REC is created.
 In order to use renewable electricity, one must purchase a quantity of RECs equal to the amount of electricity purchased from the grid.
 Once used, a REC is retired so that no one else can purchase that same REC or claim to use it.